 Select PDF pages

 You don’t need to save all the pages of the document as a PDF.
-If a webpage includes a bunch of ads you don’t need, for example, you can narrow in on the parts that contain the content.
+If a webpage includes a bunch of ads you don’t need, for example, you can narrow in on the parts that contain the content you do need.
 There are two ways to do this.

 First, you can tap the Page Range button and use the wheels to set the range.
 That’s fine for quickly selecting a big chunk of pages, but there’s a better way: Just tap a little blue-and-white checkmark icon on each page you want to exclude and the checkmark disappears.
 To reselect a page, tap the checkmark icon again.